jxwleong/jtag-boundary-scan/README.md

   Figure 8.
 Schematic for JTAG Boundary Scan
 </div>

+> PA9 for EXTEST can be replaced by any I/O pin

 ### <a name="stm32Workbench"></a> System Workbench for STM32
 #### <a name="wbIDCODE"></a> **1.
 IDCODE**
 By referring Figure 7 and Figure 8, the expected result for both devices is `0x164100413ba00477`.